Please see the “Graduate Admissions” section of this site.

 Since the inception of the degree in 1990, graduates have achieved immense success in the fields of education, performance, choreography, administration and production.
 Graduates have been recipients of prestigious grants and awards including a National Dance Project Grant and a Guggenheim Fellowship.
 Alumni have secured positions at numerous state and public institutions of higher learning, including: University of Utah, Sonoma State University, Bucknell College, Bates College, University of South Florida, Texas Women’s University, George Mason University, Bryn Mawr, Cornish College for the Arts, University of Nebraska, University of Washington, University of Western Washington, Hong Kong Academy of Performing Arts, the Northwest School and the Pacific Northwest Ballet.

-The UW Dance Program is committed to making a performer’s transition into university teaching a rich and supportive experience.
+The UW Department of Dance is committed to making a performer’s transition into university teaching a rich and supportive experience.

 "The M.F.A. program in dance at the University of Washington provides excellent instruction in all aspects of university teaching and administration.
 In 1996, my transition from M.F.A. candidate to full-time faculty at Kent State University was remarkably easy, and my subsequent positions at the University of Washington and Bryn Mawr College have benefitted from my M.F.A. experiences.
 I would recommend the program to any professional dancer who seriously is considering a career transition into teaching."